katetywu/belly-button-biodiversity/README.md

-# Belly Button Biodiversity Visualization
+# Belly Button Biodiversity Dashboard
 In this project, we are going to explore the data provided by [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/) and create an interactive dashboard using `Plotly.js`.

 ## Preparation